virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

     - `cp` - target node group
 - `onAfterScaleOut` - event that triggers the action after adding a new compute node
 - `onAfterRestartNode` - event that triggers the action after restarting *apache2* compute nodes
-- `onAfterResetNodePassword` - event that triggers the action after resetting a password for the first compute node in the layer
+- `onAfterResetNodePassword` - event that triggers the action after resetting a password from the first compute node in the layer

 ## Events Execution Sequence

-Below you can find the graphs that list the actions with the adjoining events.
+Below you can find the graphs that list actions with adjoining events.
 Every action has a pair of adjoining events - one of them is executed *before* the action and another one is launched *after* the action, that is when the action is finished.

 !!! note
-    The <b>*createEnvironment*</b> action does not have any adjoining events, because the events are bound after an environment creation.
+    The <b>*createEnvironment*</b> action does not have any adjoining events, because events are bound after the environment creation.

 The <b>*changeTopology*</b> actions are considered quite time-consuming while being performed via the Jelastic dashboard, therefore, you can automate their workflow with the following CS actions and related events.